etlbox/etlbox.website/doks_v0.5/content/en/recipes/destinations/xmldestination.md

 ---

-The Xml destination convers data from your data flow into corresponding xml code.
+The Xml destination converts data from your data flow into corresponding xml code.
 Internally, it uses the build-in .NET Xml Serializer.

 ## Shared code